What Did My Car Say? Impact of Autonomous Vehicle Explanation Errors and Driving Context On Comfort, Reliance, Satisfaction, and Driving Confidence: Introduction

-In addition, human-AV interactions do not exist in a vacuum: they are sensitive to the contextual demands of the external driving environment~\cite{hoff2015trust}.
-It is important to consider the driving context in which explanation errors occur, as prior work shows that context may significantly influence how people interact with AI-based systems~\cite{lim2009and, schilit1994context}, including autonomous vehicles~\cite{capallera2022human, de2020designing}.
+Human-AV interactions do not exist in a vacuum: they are sensitive to the contextual demands of the external driving environment~\cite{hoff2015trust}.
+It is important to consider the driving context in which explanation errors occur, as this may significantly influence how people interact with AI-based systems~\cite{lim2009and, schilit1994context}, including AVs~\cite{capallera2022human, de2020designing}.
 The complexity of a driving situation and perceived risk of harm have been singled out as particular factors of interest~\cite{ha2020effects, kaufman2024developing}, as these might drive a person's explanatory needs and reliance behaviors.
+Though presently underexplored, we hypothesize that contextual factors may impact rider perceptions of an AV, particularly when errors are introduced.

 Finally, recent work has posited that AV explanations should be tailored to meet the specific needs of the people interacting with the system~\cite{ma2023analysing, kaufman2024developing}.
-It is well known that people may interact differently with AI-based systems~\cite{schneider2019personalized} based on the individual characteristics or prior experiences they may have~\cite{ayoub2021modeling}.
-Particularly well studied are domain expertise~\cite{araujo2020ai, pazzani2022expert, kaufman2022cognitive} and initial (dispositional) trust~\cite{hoff2015trust}.
+It is well known that people may interact differently with AI-based systems~\cite{schneider2019personalized} based on the individual characteristics or prior experiences they may have~\cite{ayoub2021modeling, kaufman2024predicting}.
+Particularly well studied are domain expertise~\cite{araujo2020ai, pazzani2022expert, kaufman2022cognitive} and initial (dispositional) trust~\cite{hoff2015trust}; we hypothesize that these will also impact AV perceptions.